maramsshubbar/Memoticket/README.md

 Both collections and memories are associated with the user who created them.

----

 ## Authentication and Authorization

 Memoticket uses **session-based authentication**.

 When a user signs in, a session is created and used to identify the signed-in user while they navigate through the application.

-Authorization is implemented to protect actions that modify application data.
+Authorization protects actions that modify application data.

 Guests cannot: